History of Frisbee and Disc Sports in Canada

 Mary Kathron, Good Times Professional Frisbee Show, 1970s-80s.

-Ken Westerfield and Mary Kathron, dividing their time between Toronto and Santa Cruz, California, started a Frisbee show called Good Times Professional Frisbee Show, performing in Canada and the United States at universities and sporting events.
+Ken Westerfield and Mary Kathron, dividing their time between Toronto and Santa Cruz, California, started Good Times Professional Frisbee Show, performing in Canada and the United States at universities and sporting events.
 Mary Kathron began playing in the early 1970s, around the same time as Gail McColl.
 These two Women are the first Women of freestyle.
-Ken and Mary also performed in several Frisbee show tours with Orange Crush, Air Canada, Lee Jeans, and Labatt Brewery.
-Orange Crush even provided logo-painted vans and motor homes with several touring Frisbee teams to do shows at fairs, sporting events, shopping malls, and schools across Canada.
-Bob Blakely, Ken Westerfield, Mary Kathron, Ron Leithwood, Mike Sullivan, Brian McElwain, Kevin Sparkman, Stuart Godfrey, Pat Chartrand, Peter Turcaj, Gary Auerbach, Jim Brown, Bill King, and John Anthony were the touring freestyle performers in the series and became the foundation upon which disc sports popularity continued to grow in Canada.
+Ken and Mary also performed in several frisbee show tours with Orange Crush, Air Canada, Lee Jeans, and Labatt Brewery.
+Orange Crush even provided logo-painted vans and motor homes with several touring Frisbee Teams to do shows at fairs, sporting events, shopping malls, and schools across Canada.
+Bob Blakely, Ken Westerfield, Mary Kathron, Ron Leithwood, Mike Sullivan, Brian McElwain, Kevin Sparkman, Stuart Godfrey, Pat Chartrand, Peter Turcaj, Gary Auerbach, Jim Brown, Bill King, John Anthony, Jack Ognistoff, and Glen Whitlock.
+They were the touring freestyle performers in the series and helped lay the foundation for disc sports’ continued growth in Canada.

-Jean Luc Forest and Mike Jones were the co-founders of the Manitoba Organization of Disc Sports.
-MODS became the first Canadian Ultimate Organization to incorporate in Feb of 1988.
-MODS was also the first to achieve Provincials Sports Organization status.
+Jean-Luc Forest and Mike Jones were the co-founders of the Manitoba Organization of Disc Sports.
+MODS became the first Canadian Ultimate Organization to incorporate.
+In February 1988, MODS became the first organization to achieve Provincial Sports Organization status.
 See more on disc sports in Manitoba…

 Touring Frisbee shows, the 1970s.